— Researched and reviewed by Dr. Sandip Roy.

 - Did they replace your positivity and joviality with negativity and anxiety?

 Then write down why you still harbor hatred, anger, and bitterness against them.
 It will help you identify your emotions around your grudge.

-3. Change your perspective and cut them some slack
+c.
+Change your perspective and give them some leeway.

 Think of it this way.
 The person you accused might have already suffered enough.
 They might still be going through their painful process of guilt.

 Our history of tribalism combined with our need to be liked by our social network—is a recipe for suffering and pain.
 (For your info, Facebook envy is real.)

 Then why should we expect them to compensate us for letting go of our grudge?

 When the memory of that transgression surfaces, decide beforehand what you will get yourself busy with to turn the emotion dial.